isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 	</ol>

-For further assistance, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> or call the SafeTravel Enquiries helpline at +65 6812 5555.
+For further assistance, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry" target="_blank">here</a> and provide supporting details and screenshots of the errors encountered.

 <div id="india"></div>